Chi Alpha Epsilon(XAE)

 All induction ceremonies are held each spring semester.
 Eligible students will receive a letter in the spring semester indicating their eligibility for the National Honor Society.

-To become a most honorable member of Chi Alpha Epsilon National Honor society you must be a full-time student who holds a 3.0 cumulative G.P.A. for two consecutive semesters or as a graduating final cumulative average.
-You must be admitted to the college/university via the Educational Opportunity Program in order to be eligible for membership.
+To become a most honorable member of Chi Alpha Epsilon National Honor society you must be admitted to the college/university via the Educational Opportunity Program.

 Chi Alpha Epsilon was formed to recognize the academic achievements of students admitted to colleges and the universities through non-traditional criteria and serves developmental, SSS, McNair Scholars, and Educational Opportunity Program students.
 Its purposes are to promote continued high academic standards, to foster increased communication among its members, and to honor academic excellence achieved by those students.
 The involvement of eligible alumni enables networking for members.
 Programs sponsored by the society encourage other students toward this accomplishment.